DanielFGray/reactblog/content/posts/rest-js.md

 Hopefully I didn't rush through too much and explain things enough, I'm still getting used to this whole technical writing thing.

-I'll make a follow up to to this to show how to make a React front-end to display and edit data.
+At some point I'll make a follow up to to this to show how to make a React front-end to display and edit data.